fiZZowsky/fiZZowsky/README.md

 - 👋 Hi, I’m @fiZZowsky
 - 👀 I’m interested in creating games and applications.
-- 🌱 I’m currently learning C/C++.
-In the future also js.
+- 🌱 I’m currently learning C/C++ and java.
 <!---💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...